RWTH-EBC/AixCaliBuHA/examples/docs/e3_verbose_sensitivity_analysis_example.md

 If you run example B we will skip the plot of the second order results and load some sensitivity results of example A.

-Let's take a look at the second order results `S2` of example A.
+Let's take a look at the second order results `S2` of example A we just created.
 This analysis variable shows the interaction of two parameters, so we can plot them as a heatmap.
 We can see that the parameters have no interaction with